Ercenk/ContosoAMPBasic/README.md

 ## Running the sample

 You can run the sample either in Docker by building an image using the Dockerfile on the src/Dashboard folder, or running with ```dotnet run``` in the "ContosoAMPBasic\src\Dashboard" folder.
-Once you run the application, you need to grab the URL and update the "redirect URLs" section of the multi-tenant AD application's "Authentican" settings.
+Once you run the application, you need to grab the URL and update the "redirect URLs" section of the multi-tenant AD application's "Authentication" settings.
 E.g. if you run using ```dotnet run```, make sure to add https://localhost:5001/ and https://localhost:5001/signin-oidc to the URL list.

 The default page uses the "Dashboard:DashboardAdmin" value to authorize the logged on user.
 Make sure to set it to your email in the configuration.
 The default page queries the marketplace API to list the subscriptions to the offers.

 ![offersubscriptions](./Docs/offersubscriptions.png)

 The sample uses the mock API with its default "FulfillmentClient:FulfillmentService" settings.

 Now you want to navigate to the landing page to simulate a redirect.
 Append "/landingpage?token=wwww" to the URL.
 It should look something like this, "https://localhost:5001/landingpage?token=wwww".